DDoS/Cadre/README.md

 *Convert images to an e-ink display palette.*

-Functionally complete.
-Exposes both a C++ and a Python API.
+This is an optional component.
+If you're not using an e-ink display, you can instead use Affiche with a custom display writer script, see [below](#affiche).

-This module reads images files (any format supported by your libvips install), performs lightness adjustments and perceptual gamut mapping, and dithers to the e-ink display palette.
+Encre process read a wide variety of image formats (any supported by your libvips install).
+It performs lightness adjustments and perceptual gamut mapping, and finally dithers to the e-ink display palette.
+The final byte buffer can be sent to the display hardware.

+A [command line tool](encre/cli/src/main.cpp), and both a [C++](encre/core/include/encre.hpp) and a [Python API](encre/py/src/py_encre.cpp), are available.

 Samples results are available in [test_data](encre/test_data).
-Keep in mind that the currently available colour e-ink displays have very low gamut, so it's normal that the images look washed out.
+They were generated for a 7.3" Pimoroni Inky Impression.
+Keep in mind that current colour e-ink display technology has rather low gamut, so it's normal that the images look washed out.
 That's what it looks like on the actual display.
-This tool focuses on at least keeping the colours as true to the originals are possible.
+This tool focuses on accurate colour mapping, it can't do miracles.

 ### Build